renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/sbom.md

 # SBOM attestation

 [Cosign](https://github.com/sigstore/cosign) supports generating and verifying [in-toto attestations](https://github.com/in-toto/attestation).
 This tool enables you to sign and verify SBOM attestation.
-And, Trivy can take an SBOM attestation as input and scan for vulnerabilities
+And, Vul can take an SBOM attestation as input and scan for vulnerabilities

 !!! note
     In the following examples, the `cosign` command will write an attestation to a target OCI registry, so you must have permission to write.